-Unlike these plugins, CAPTCHA works effectively to prevent the malicious action and stop the bots or users.
+Unlike these plugins, CAPTCHA works effectively to prevent malicious actions and stop bots and spammers.
 Since, automated bots cannot guess the CAPTCHA image or number, they will stop crawling and submitting the forms.
-Though, malicious users can still spam the forms by entering the CAPTCHA code, it will be very less compared to automated submissions.
+Though, malicious users can still spam the forms by entering the CAPTCHA code, it will be very less frequency compared to automated submissions.

 How to Add CAPTCHA Protection in WordPress Forms?

 There are many types of CAPTCHA available to protect the form submissions.